ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/mpi/_index.md

 prerequisites:
     - General knowledge about distributed parallelism (MPI)
-    - Installation of C, Fortran compiler and MPI framework
+    - Some understanding of C, Python, and Linux commands
-    - Installation of BLAS library
-    - Installation of Python with NumPy, SciPy and MPI4Py
+    - An Arm computer running Linux.
+Cloud instances can be used, refer to the list of [Arm cloud service providers](/learning-paths/server-and-cloud/csp/).

 author_primary: Florent Lebeau